Chapter 22. Spring.NET Web Framework

 }

-There is a Spring server control, Panel, that provides an easier way to turn of dependency injection for parts of your page.
-Example use is shown below
+A Spring server control, Panel, provides an easier way to turn off dependency injection for parts of your page:

 <spring:Panel runat="server"